 Eat.

-Ensuring all Oakland students have access to the nutritious meals they need to be healthy and thrive.
+Ensuring all Oakland students have access to the nutritious meals they need to grow, learn, and play.

 77%